nguyenluan3017/HPC/benchmark/report.md

 In all implementation, we employ cache-friendly single dimensional arrays of size N * N to represent square matrices.
 The size of submatrices must divide N.

 This has some advantages:
-1. All elements are in one continueous block of memory, for example A[1 ..
+1. All elements are in one contiguous block of memory, for example A[1 ..
 N * N]
 2. Only one memory access to reach the element, e.g., A[i * N + j] instead of A[i][j]
 3. Adjacent elements for both row-wise and column-wise access offer good spatial locality